 Over the southern alps, flying into New Zealand.

 Undaunted and my quest for adventure still burning bright, I purchased a plane ticket with my final naval pay cheque, grabbed my disheveled old rucksack and set off half way around the world to explore New Zealand.
 I had aquired a 1 year work visa, and I had planned to stay 1 year, but as these things have a habit of doing, 1 year led to 2, 2 years to 3, ..and I ended up staying south of the equator for the next 6 years, living in both New Zealand and Australia.

 Whilst living over seas I made more time to follow my dreams and was once again able to pick up the brush to paint.
 Whilst living in Melbourne in Australia I studied creative and figurative drawing at the CAE.
 It was at this time, in the early 2000's, that art became the major driving force in my life that it is today and when I made the decision to move back to the UK to become a full time artist.

 Back in the UK, I now live in the beautiful Pembrokeshire village of Cilgerran, my studio is situated in my house ( see my art studio here ) and is my operations HQ, where clients come and visit, view and buy my work, and where most of my painting is done.
 My paintings are worked up from small oil painting studies painted out in the field using a pochade box, from photographs taken on my adventures in Wales and around the world, and largely from instinct.

-I hope you enjoy looking around my website, and if you have any questions about me or my work don't hesitate to get in touch.
+Enjoy looking around my website, and if you have any questions about me or my work let me know.